espnet/espnet/doc/paper/espnet-se++/paper.md

 # Development plan
-The development plan of the ESPnet-SE++ can be found in https://github.com/espnet/espnet/issues/2200.
+The development plan of the ESPnet-SE++ can be found in [Development plan for ESPnet2 speech enhancement](https://github.com/espnet/espnet/issues/2200).
 In addition, we will explore the combinations with other front-end tasks, such as using ASR as a front-end model and TTS as a back-end model for speech-to-speech conversion.

 # Conclusions
 In this paper, we introduce the software structure and the user interface of ESPnet-SE++, including the SSE task and joint-task models.
 ESPnet-SE++ provides general recipes for training models on different corpus and a simple way for adding new recipes.
 The joint-task implementation further shows that the modularized design improves the flexibility of ESPnet.